Omar-Arabi1/fs/README.md

     fs . gi --hidden/-H

-in this example it will search through all the files in the given directory and any file that has 'gi' in its name will be printed to the console, but because we included the `--hidden` flag it will also print hidden entries that have 'gi' in their name
+in this example it will search through all the entries in the given directory and any entry that has 'gi' in its name will be printed to the console, but because we included the `--hidden` flag it will also print hidden entries that have 'gi' in their name

+> [!TIP]
+> *if you want to look through files only or through directories only use the [filter](#filter-option) option*

+## filter option:
+the filter option allows you to filter your search for files only or directories only it takes in one of two options `files` to search through files only or `dirs` to search through directories only, example

+    fs . gi --filter/-f files

+in this example it will search through all the entries in the given directory, and check if the given pattern is in the name of the entry, but it will only search through files because we used the filter option with files so no directories will be taken account of

+> [!TIP]
+> *this option is helpful if you are looking for a specific file or directory, but not both and don't know the exact name*
+> *because it allows you to get less results that may be irrelevant*